aleguillen/private-aks-app/infra/private-aks/README.md

 ## Running with Terraform locally

-* Copy and paste file **terraform.tfvars** and name the new file **terraform.auto.tfvar** use this new file to set your local variables values.
-Terraform will use this file instead for local executions.
+* Copy and paste file **terraform.tfvars** and name the new file **terraform.auto.tfvars** use this new file to set your local variables values.
+Terraform will use this file instead for local executions, for more information see [here](https://www.terraform.io/docs/configuration/variables.html#variable-definition-precedence).
 * Comment 'backend "azurerm" {}' line inside **versions.tf** (line 9).
 You can use Azure CLI authentication locally.
 * Run the following commands.